 Years in the making, the time has come for the Northern Arizona Area Health Education Center to develop a family medicine residency program in northern Arizona.
-The need has never been higher, the solution never clearer and the opportunity never better to develop the only Accreditation Council for Graduate Medical Education (ACGME) physician residency program in Arizona using the Teaching Health Center model.
-Unique not only in its teaching model but also its location, it is the only ACGME residency program north of Phoenix and the only program owned by a regional AHEC center.
+The need has never been higher, the solution never clearer and the opportunity never better to develop the only Accreditation Council for Graduate Medical Education (ACGME) physician residency program in Arizona with a community health center as the sponsoring institution.
+Unique not only in its teaching model but also its location, it is one of the only ACGME residency programs north of Phoenix and the only program owned by a regional AHEC center.

 About North Country HealthCare